- Fisker was launched in 2007 by Henrik Fisker, the founding father of first First Automotive.

 The History of Fisker: What to Know

-Fisker has grown strongly over the past two years, with their employee count now above 540.
+Fisker has grown strongly over the past two years, with its employee count now above 540.
 The first 55 prototype Ocean SUVs were built in Graz and shipped to the USA for finalized design.
-Here’s a closer look at how Fisker got where it is today, and what EVs it’s planning for the coming years.
+Here’s a closer look at how Fisker got where it is today and what EVs it’s planning for the coming years.

 - Year Founded